 Within that, the Quality Committee will specifically undertake the following tasks:-

+Undertake specific overview and approval of updates throughout the year of the draft Quality Account and Quality Report and then the final annual Quality Account and Quality Report.

 Ensure the development and maintenance of the integrated governance framework; review and approve any major change to the governance framework, structures or management taking account of national strategies, priorities and developments concerning governance and risk management.